• Support for your mental well being

 • Managing Chronic Pain

-Information about using the tool kit can also be found here
+Information about using the tool kit can be found here

-Action for Pain is a six week course offering a range of activities for people experiencing chronic pain.
+Action for Pain is a local free six week group programme to support people in chronic pain.

 More information can be found here